iamnotstatic/multichain-crypto-wallet/README.md

 ### Smart Contract Call

-This can be used to make custom smart contract calls by specifying the ABIs and function types.
+This can be used to make custom smart contract calls by specifying the contract ABI and function types.
 ``` javascript
 // calling a read smart contract function.
 const data = await smartContractCall({